aslawek/Biologic/README.md

 cut/rm_data_by_plot.py – cuts/removes part of data according to clickable plot

 cut/rm_data_by_time_range.py – cuts/removes part of data according to given ranges

+plot_time_ctrlV_I.py - plots either global variable (pandas dataframe) or data from file.
+Ewe/V and I/mA is a function of time/s

 plot_on_off.py – similar but I_set/mA and I_reset/mA is a function of cycle